 Lou Lou Sainsbury is a non-binary artist, filmmaker, musician and writer based in Margate.
 They self-identify as a time traveller, making things that unwrite histories of living beings into mythopeaic dreamscapes, informed by queer, decolonial & ecological activisms.
-They often seek intimate approaches to understand technology, power, and how living beings are represented.
-They use sloppy words, noisy performances and unstable images, to create tricksterish and treacherous fables for that next favourite impossible utopia.
+They often seek intimate approaches to understand technology, power, and how living beings transform within these worlds; using sloppy words, noisy performances and unstable images to create tricksterish fables for utopian thinking.

-Lou Lou mostly likes working collaboratively with other artists, communities and non-arts professionals through performance, joint-research and co-operating in self-organised support and experimental education.
+Lou Lou likes working collaboratively with other artists, communities and non-arts professionals through performance, joint-research and radical pedagogies.
 In 2016, they graduated with a BA in Moving Image at University of Brighton; they subsequently founded Synthetic Ecology, an educational forum and screening platform for artists’ moving image, in collaboration with the artist Mikhail Karikis.
-In 2017, Lou Lou was an associate artist at Open School East, and in Jan 2019 they co-founded Remote Control, a video based artists collective.
-They are currrently an associate of Conditions studio programme in Croydon.
+In 2017, Lou Lou was an associate artist at Open School East.
+Since 2018, they have been an associate of Conditions studio programme in Croydon.
 They are currently studying DAI Art Praxis MA at the Dutch Art Institute.

 Lou Lou’s projects have been shown internationally in galleries, film festivals and DIY spaces including: Nottingham Contemporary (2019) / Well Projects (2019) / ODD - Romania (2018) / Flat Time House - London (2018) / Guest Projects - London (2017) / Alchemy Film Festival - Scotland (2017) & Cinecity - Brighton (2016).